Sperm and Spermaceti

 In Chapter 94: "A Squeeze of the Hand," Ishmael tells us that squeezing these lumps of spermaceti made him forget about the revenge quest; he says he could "wash [his] hands and heart of it" in "that inexpressible sperm" and that he "felt divinely free from all ill-will, or petulance, or malice, of any sort whatsoever" (94.4).
 The sperm also makes him want to melt together with his fellow sailors, forgetting any petty grievances they might have against one another.

 Basically, Ishmael feels like he could love the whole world at this point.
-Now, there are certainly homoerotic overtones here, but there’s also a sense that this is another of Ishmael’s mystical, pantheistic experiences.
+Now, there are totally homoerotic overtones here, but there’s also a sense that this is another of Ishmael’s mystical, pantheistic experiences.

 This sort of thing is just what gave the "Transcendentalist" movement its name.
 Transcendentalism was a political, philosophical, and literary movement that emerged in America in the mid-nineteenth century with advocates like Ralph Waldo Emerson and Henry David Thoreau.
 Proponents felt that spiritual transcendence was a more valuable form of experience than physical or strictly intellectual pursuits, and could be achieved in part through solitary, meditative communion with Nature.
 You can see echoes of this philosophy in Ishmael’s satisfied squeezing of the spermaceti.